 ABV: 4.9% | IBU: 20

 Pale haze in color with a pillowy head.
-Aromas of blueberries, white wine grapes, and slight black pepper.
+Aromas of blueberries and white wine grapes.
 Soft mouthfeel and finishes dry.

 sip my grits